My fellow GPs need to take action now.

 “Every day we live with the consequences of CMV.
 The constant, unending battles to get Ellie the right care and support.
 The many meetings and hospital appointments, making it impossible to work full time as a GP.
 My two other daughters have become young carers.
 The emotional toll on the whole family is huge.
 The consequences of CMV extend well into our family budget.
 I must have driven thousands of miles to take Ellie to appointments – whether that be at Great Ormond St or to Oxford.
 The transport and hospital parking costs alone soon mount up.

 “Ellie requires a great deal of support from the NHS.
-She sees speech and language therapists, physiotherapists, occupational therapists, dieticians, paediatricians, ophthalmologist and balance specialists.
+She sees speech and language therapists, physiotherapists, occupational therapists, dieticians, paediatricians, ophthalmologists and balance specialists.
 This support is likely to continue for the rest of her life.

 “I really want to get the message out to GPs that ultimately the best way to reduce the future cost burden of cCMV is by fewer babies being born with the infection.
 This is why it is vital we as GPs, alongside midwives, advise pregnant women of the simple hygiene measures to reduce the risk of infection.
 Lower rates of cCMV infection have been reported in countries where risk reduction advice is routinely given.
 Despite this, information about preventing a CMV infection is not routinely provided by GPs.